 If your version of Excel has dynamic arrays (Office 365), you can use the new FILTER function to return the results that you need.
 The FILTER function lets you return results from a range, based on your criteria.

-In this example, there is a named table, tblProducts, with columns for Code, Item, Size and Price.
+In this example, there is a named table, tblProducts, with 4 columns -- Code, Item, Size and Price.

-At the top of the sheet, two criteria have been entered:
+At the top of the sheet, two criteria have been entered, for the product specifications

-Based on those criteria, we need two results - Price and Code.
+Based on those criteria, we need two results - the product's Price and the product's alphanumeric Code.

 For the include argument, the formula must check the Item column, to see if it matches cell A2